aff3ct/streampu/docs/pipeline_ctrl_flow.md

-`AFF3CT-core` allows the user to control the execution flow of sequences through the use of [switcher](switcher.md), however sequences are often used within the context of [pipelines](pipeline.md) and thus some slight behavior adjustments were required for them to consistently work.
+`AFF3CT-core` allows the user to control the execution flow of sequences through the use of [switcher](switcher.md), however sequences are often used within the context of [pipelines](pipeline.md) and thus some slight behavior adjustments were required for them to work consistently.

 ## Technical Improvements